IBM/mac-ibm-enrollment-app/README.md

 ### Constant files to configure behavior and UI elements.
 Stored Properties can be found in constants files located in the Constants directory of the project.

-__Note: you will need to configure the JAMFConstants.swift file with the policy event ID's for removing framework and bundle installation as well as JAMF URL's (primarily the production URL)__.
+__Note: you will need to configure the JAMFConstants.swift file with the policy event ID's for removing framework and bundle installation as well as Jamf URL's (primarily the production URL)__.

 ## Experience